fsr/infoscreen/README.md

 The backend requires a working webserver so you might have to install one on your PC or upload the `backend/` folder to a webhoster.

+## Deployment

+Comming soon...

+The infoscreen file has to be copied to /etc/init.d/

 _TODO: Extend this._